 What is the difference between a Registered Dietitian (RD) and a Dietetic Technician Registered (DTR) and what career opportunities are available for each?
-(Information is provided by the Academy of Nutrition and Dietetics (AND) FAQs web page
+(Information is provided by the Nutrition and Dietetics (AND) FAQs web page

 An RD is a food and nutrition expert who has met the minimum academic and professional requirements to qualify for the credential "RD."
 To obtain this credential you must complete at least a bachelor's degree at a U.S. regionally accredited college or university, required coursework, and at least 900 hours of supervised practice accredited by the Commission on Accreditation for Dietetics Education (CADE).
 In addition, you must pass a national RD examination administered by the Commission on Dietetic Registration (CDR) and complete continuing professional educational requirements to maintain registration.

 The majority of RDs work in the treatment and prevention of disease (administering medical nutrition therapy, often part of medical teams), in hospitals, HMOs, private practice or other health-care facilities.
 In addition, a large number of RDs work in community and public health settings and academia and research.
 A growing number of RDs work in the food and nutrition industry, in business, journalism, sports nutrition, and corporate wellness programs.